szasza576/oe-kubernetes/README.md

    - http://\<yourIP\>/random

 ## Scale the cluster automatically
-Let's increase the Deplyoment size and then see how it scales the nodes.
+Let's increase the Deployment size and then see how it scales the nodes.
 1. Edit the deployment file and change replica count from 1 to 5.
    ```powershell
    kubectl edit deployments boy